 ii. a "null" value, that removes a previously provisioned alternative QoS references list.

-When the AF provides the "altSerReqs" attribute containing a prioritized list of alternative QoS references, the AF shall subscribe to receive notifications from the PCF when the resources associated to the corresponding service information have been allocated as described in subclause 4.2.3.10 and when the GBR QoS targets for one or more service data flows can no longer (or can again) be guaranteed, as described in subclause 4.2.3.6, if not previously subscribed.
+When the NF service consumer provides the "altSerReqs" attribute containing a prioritized list of alternative QoS references, the NF service consumer shall subscribe to receive notifications from the PCF when the resources associated to the corresponding service information have been allocated as described in subclause 4.2.3.10 and when the GBR QoS targets for one or more service data flows can no longer (or can again) be guaranteed, as described in subclause 4.2.3.6, if not previously subscribed.

 Due to the updated required QoS information, the PCF may need to modify the related PCC rules as specified in 3GPP TS 29.513 [7] and provide the updated information towards the SMF following the corresponding procedures specified in 3GPP TS 29.512 [8].

-The PCF shall reply to the AF as described in subclause 4.2.3.2.
+The PCF shall reply to the NF service consumer as described in subclause 4.2.3.2.